bazbt3/10cbazbt3/README.md

 As far as I understand it, the authentication method is about to change anyway, from X-Auth to OAuth 2.0.
 I've been led to believe I won't need to change anything, so I'm just happy to be here and *evolving*, right now!

 ## Failure:
-In a nutshell, I'm so-far unable to 'translate' the responses returned from the API into anything I can use.
-Is it text, is it JSON, is it human-readable?
-It is all 3 but I'm a noob.
-It's only a matter of time before it clicks into place, right?
+In a nutshell, I'm so-far unable to 'translate' the responses returned from the API into anything I can use **within the application.**  Is it text, is it JSON, is it human-readable?
+It is all 3 - of course - but I'm a noob.
+It's only a matter of time before it clicks into place though, right?